ActivitySim/meeting-notes/.github/ISSUE_TEMPLATE/meeting-agenda.md

 _Tag team members and other invitees you wish to include in this meeting._

-- @team-member1
+- @team-as-group
-- @team-member2
+- @team-member, ...
-- @invitee
+- @other-invitees

 ---

 ## Additional Notes

-_Include any background, documents, or context relevant to the meeting._
+_Include any background, documents, or context relevant to the meeting.
+Delete this section if nothing is needed here._

 ---